juhasev/sample-ninja-help/projects.md

 ### Projects table

-Some columns are sortable simply click on the table headers to change the sort order.
+Some columns are sortable.
+Simply click on the table headers to change the sort order.

 #### ID

-Simply indicates project ID
+Simply indicates project ID.

 #### PRIORITY